 Planning Your Surgery

-In your initial consultation, it’s important to discuss your expectations frankly with your surgeon, and to listen to his or her opinion.
+In your initial consultation in our The Woodlands office, it’s important to discuss your expectations frankly with your surgeon and to listen to his or her opinion.
 Every patient — and every physician, as well — has a different view of what is a desirable size and shape for breasts.

 Your surgeon should describe the procedure in detail, explaining its risks and limitations and making sure you understand the scarring that will result.
 He or she should also explain the anesthesia to be used, the type of facility where the surgery will be performed, and the costs involved.